Create a webhook

 Webhooks are used to notify other applications of specific events or changes that occur in your Skedulo application in real-time.

 Skedulo also supports deferred webhooks and filtering, which means that you can configure your webhooks to fire if an object has a field equal to a specified value after a set period of time.
-For example, you can configure a webhook to send a notification if the status of a job has not been changed to Pending Dispatch
+For example, you can configure a webhook to send a notification if the status of a job has not been changed to Pending Dispatch within 24 hours of the job creation time.

 This chapter demonstrates how to set up webhooks for Skedulo using the Skedulo API and ngrok, which is a useful tool for locally testing and viewing webhook responses.